Agency Banking & Distributed Channels

 Why Post-Facto Audits Fail

-According to CGAP's 2024 Agent Network Survey, banks relying on post-transaction audits experience 4-6× higher fraud losses compared to those using real-time automated controls.
+According to industry research on agent networks, banks relying on post-transaction audits experience 4-6× higher fraud losses compared to those using real-time automated controls.
 By the time fraud is detected through manual audits, the damage has already occurred and funds are often unrecoverable.

 Real-Time Controls vs. Post-Facto Audits: A Critical Comparison